npm package discovery and stats viewer.

 • Session management — create new sessions or continue existing ones, just like in the TUI

-• Live status — pinned message with current project, model, context usage, and changed files list, updated in real time
+• Live status — pinned message with current project/worktree, model, context usage, and changed files list, updated in real time

-• Model switching — pick any model from your OpenCode favorites directly in the chat
+• Model switching — pick models from OpenCode favorites and recent history directly in the chat (favorites are shown first)

 • Agent modes — switch between Plan and Build modes on the fly